wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 Where there are user requirements for applications that may present unacceptable levels of risk, there may be architectural approaches which can bring down the risk level:

--   Some platforms may provide the ability to enterprise manage which permissions a third-party application can request, [using MDM](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services).
+-   Some platforms may provide the ability to enterprise manage which permissions a third-party application can request, [using MDM](/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services).
 You can use these features to prevent risky apps accessing work data.
 -   If the platform supports it, we recommend not allowing users to install arbitrary software from outside of curated app stores.
-Follow our [platform-specific guidance](https://www.ncsc.gov.uk/collection/mobile-device-guidance/platform-guides) for recommendations about how to achieve this.
+Follow our [platform-specific guidance](/collection/mobile-device-guidance/platform-guides) for recommendations about how to achieve this.
 Enterprise app catalogues typically provide a good balance of security and flexibility for the platform.
 -   Don't allow third-party apps to access work data unless they are doing a work-related function.
-This can be achieved by using a [*Corporately Owned, Personally Enabled (COPE)*](https://www.ncsc.gov.uk/collection/mobile-device-guidance/platform-guides) approach, or a [*Bring Your Own Device (BYOD)*](https://www.ncsc.gov.uk/collection/mobile-device-guidance/bring-your-own-device) approach.
+This can be achieved by using a [*Corporately Owned, Personally Enabled (COPE)*](/collection/mobile-device-guidance/platform-guides) approach, or a [*Bring Your Own Device (BYOD)*](/collection/mobile-device-guidance/bring-your-own-device) approach.
 In both of these cases, you can enable users to install riskier apps outside of the trusted work space, prohibiting those applications from accessing work data.
--   Some platforms may provide additional [logging features](https://www.ncsc.gov.uk/collection/mobile-device-guidance/logging-and-protective-monitoring) that may enable you to take a *trust and verify* approach.
+-   Some platforms may provide additional [logging features](/collection/mobile-device-guidance/logging-and-protective-monitoring) that may enable you to take a *trust and verify* approach.
 -   If using containers, the ideal approach is to have the personal container as part of the work profile (e.g. the [fully managed device with a work profile configuration of Android Enterprise](https://developers.google.com/android/work/terminology#fully_managed_device_with_a_work_profile)) rather than the converse of having work containers on a personal device, but the converse is often simpler.
-You might be able to have separate virtual machines for personal usage or riskier behaviour as a compromise (e.g. for developers who need admin rights).
+You might be able to have separate virtual machines for personal usage or riskier behavior as a compromise (e.g. for developers who need admin rights).